“I think a warrant has been issued for my arrest!”. We’ve got you covered with a guide on arrest warrants in Tampa Bay, Florida!

 If a misdemeanor charge has been filed against you the Judge will summons you to appear to Court to answer to the charge.

-But if you are summoned to appear and then don’t show up, the Judge will likely issue a bench warrant for you.
+But if you are summoned to appear and then don’t show up, the Judge will likely issue an outstanding bench warrant for you.

 Direct File Warrant by State Attorney